ThinkDataEd/student/docs/unit1/lesson7.md

     version to perform data collection is available at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")<br>
     Click on the **Survey Taking icon** on the page.

     The video below shows a detailed explanation of how to download and use the IDSUCLA app to take a survey.
+Your teacher will tell you which server you will be using.

     <iframe src="https://drive.google.com/file/d/1Z6QkqOOXvutwiCsX97rZAouGARuCc5-l/preview" width="640" height="480"></iframe>